-See costs in your areaStart Here - Enter Your Zip Code
+See costs in your area Start Here - Enter Your Zip Code

-The majority of homeowners who are replacing kitchen cabinets report spending $80-120 per linear foot.
+The majority of homeowners who are replacing cabinets in the kitchen report spending $80-120 per linear foot.
 This price range affords you either stock or semi-custom cabinets.

 There are three types of cabinets you can install:

-Stock ($60-220 per linear foot) – these is the most budget friendly option.
+Stock cabinets ($60-220 per linear foot) – these is the most budget friendly option.
 They are completely prefabricated and are available for installation immediately.
 You can find dozens of stock kitchen cabinets designs and styles in big home improvement stores such as Home Depot and IKEA.

-Semi-custom ($100 – 600 per linear foot) – these are a middle of the road option that affords a great deal of customization.
+Semi-custom cabinets ($100 – 600 per linear foot) – these are a middle of the road option that affords a great deal of customization.
 While the bulk of the cabinetry is already prefabricated, there are many pieces that you can pick and choose to create a unique look.
 These cabinets also give you flexibility in terms of functionality and storage that you want to have in your kitchen.

 These cabinets can be extremely helpful for people with mobility and accessibility challenges.
 As a rule of thumb, these kitchen cabinets are made of solid wood.
 Prepare to wait for at least 6-8 weeks to receive your finished cabinetry.

 This range in pricing depends on the area you live in and local contractor rates.
 Places like Boston, New York, San Francisco, with a higher standard of living and property values have pros that charge higher rates for remodeling work.

 Installing molding and trim costs $70-85 per 8 foot section

-Typically, installing 20-25 linear feet of stock or semi-custom cabinets costs anywhere from $3,000 t0 $4,500
+Typically, installing 20-25 linear feet of stock or semi-custom cabinets costs anywhere from $3,000 to $4,500

 Many people assume that stock or prefabricated cabinetry automatically equals cheap looks and poor craftsmanship.
 However, that is not necessarily true.